HDegroote/corestore-networker/README.md

 const networker = new Networker(store)

-// Start announcing or lookup up a discovery key on the DHT. await networker.configure(discoveryKey, { announce: true, lookup: true })
+// Start announcing or lookup up a discovery key on the DHT. await networker.configure(discoveryKey, { server: true, client: true })

-// Stop announcing or looking up a discovery key. networker.configure(discoveryKey, { announce: false, lookup: false })
+// Stop announcing or looking up a discovery key. networker.configure(discoveryKey, { server: false, client: false })

 // Shut down the swarm (and unnanounce all keys) await networker.close()